khalifa005/KnightArchitecture/README.md

 - **GitHub Actions**: Built-in CI/CD support using GitHub Actions for automated testing, deployment, and monitoring.
 Version 2 will provide pre-configured GitHub Action workflows, making continuous integration and deployment simpler and faster.

 - **Rate Limiting**: Improved rate-limiting controls to manage API consumption, preventing abuse and ensuring fair resource usage.
 This will provide better control over API traffic and reduce the risk of service overload.

+- **Health check**: Improved monitoring for app status.
+- **Advanced looging**: Improved monitoring for app performance and sending emails to it department  is slow performance detected.

 - **Auto Escalation**: Automatically escalate tasks or incidents based on predefined rules and timelines, ensuring timely responses and efficient workflow management.

 - **Enhanced Modular Architecture**: With additional extensions, such as better support for microservices and domain-driven design (DDD) patterns, Ultimate Knight Hedge will allow for more fine-grained customization and scalability across services.